 NAME OF SUB-FUND DYNAMIC LE ADERS FUND Fund Type Equity Fund Investment Objective Dynamic Leaders Fund aims to achieve capital growth from investing at least 80% of its net assets in a concentrated portfolio of equity and equity related securities of large capitalisation companies listed globally (including in emerging markets from time to time), including, but not limited to, common stocks and depositary receipts.
 Investment Policy While the Sub-Fund will invest in accordance with its investment objective and strategy, subject to applicable laws and regulations, the Sub-Fund is not otherwise subject to any limitation on the portion of its net assets that may be invested in any one country or sector.
 Hence, the Sub-Fund may invest more than 30% of its net assets in issuers located in the United States.
 The Sub-Fund's investments may be denominated in any currency.
-The Sub-Fund pursues an actively managed investment strategy and uses the MSCI ACWI NR USD index as a benchmark for performance comparison purposes only.
+NR USD index as a Investment Manager under normal market in the benchmark.
+Fro Manager's forward-loc a universe of securitie The Sub-Fund pursues an actively managed investment strategy and uses the MSCI ACWI NR USD index as a benchmark for performance comparison purposes only.
 The Investment Manager will invest in an unconstrained manner, relative to the benchmark, under normal market conditions and has the discretion to invest in securities not included in the benchmark.
 From time to time, depending on market conditions and the Investment Manager's forward-looking expectations, the Sub-Fund's investment strategy may invest in a universe of securities that are similar to that of the constituents of and, as a result, have characteristics similar to the benchmark.
-Specific Risk Factors In addition to the general risk factors in Section 5, please also refer to the following specific risk factors as further set out therein: Changes resulting from the United Kingdom's exit from the EU Geographic Concentration Risk Small-Cap / Mid-Cap Risks Currency Risks Liquidity and Volatility Risks Taxation Risk FDIs Risks FISIS Risks Emerging Markets Risks Classes available for investment I Acc, I3 Acc, I3 Inc, I7 Acc Investment Manager/ Sub-Investment Manager The Investment Manager of the Sub-Fund is Manulife Investment Management (US) LLC, which is regulated by the SEC in the U.S. Pursuant to an investment management agreement dated 12 April 2019 as novated by way of a novation agreement effective 1 July 2021 among Carne Global Fund Managers (Luxembourg) S.A., the Company, the Management Company and the Investment Manager (as may be amended from time to time), the Investment Manager has agreed to provide investment management services in respect of the Sub-Fund.
+Specific Risk Factors (a) Geographical Concentration Risk: The concentration of the Sub-Fund's investments in securities of issuers located in the United States may result in greater volatility than portfolios which comprise broad-based global investments.
+The value of the Sub-Fund may be more susceptible to adverse events in that region.
+In addition to the general risk factors in Section 5, please also refer to the following specific risk factors as further set out therein: Changes resulting from the United Kingdom's exit from the EU Small-Cap / Mid-Cap Risks Currency Risks Liquidity and Volatility Risks Taxation Risk FDIs Risks Emerging Markets Risks Classes available for investment I Acc, I3 Acc, I3 Inc, I Acc, I3 Acc, I3 Inc, I7 Acc Investment Manager/ Sub-Investment Manager The Investment Manager of the Sub-Fund is Manulife Investment Management (US) LLC, which is regulated by the SEC in the U.S. manager Pursuant to an investment management agreement dated 12 April 2019 as novated by way of a novation agreement effective 1 July 2021 among Carne Global Fund Managers (Luxembourg) S.A., the Company, the Management Company and the Investment Manager (as may be amended from time to time), the Investment Manager has agreed to provide investment management services in respect of the Sub-Fund.
 There is no Sub-Inves tment Manager appoin ted for this Sub-Fund.
-Management Fee Classes I Acc I3 Acc I3 Inc I7 Acc Management Fee (as a % p.a. of the NAV) 0.70% To be separately agreed with the relevant Manulife Entity To be separately agreed with the relevant Manulife Entity Up to 0.55% Formation Expenses Formation expenses of Class I Acc, I3 Acc and I3 Inc of Dynamic Leaders Fund amounted to approximately US\$15,000 and are amortised over a 5-year period commencing from the inception date, or such other period as the Board may determine.
-No formation expenses have been specifically attributed to Class I7 Acc of the Sub-Fund.
+Management Fee Classes I Acc I3 Acc I3 Inc I7 Acc Management Fee (as a % p.a. of the NAV) 0.70% To be separately agreed with the relevant Manulife Entity To be separately agreed with the relevant Manulife Entity Up to 0.55% Formation Expenses to approximately US\$ nd I3 Inc of Dynamic Le sed over a 5-year period oard may determine.